A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Details to the future status update imputation procedure

-\paragraph*{Overview of the \textit{counterfactual} future status imputation procedure} The ELAS Simulator requires a complete stream of status updates for all patient registrations, i.e. all registrations must end with a removal (R) status or a waitlist death (D) status.
+The ELAS Simulator requires a complete stream of status updates for all patient registrations, i.e.~all registrations must end with a removal (R) status or a waiting list death (D) status.
 Input streams for registrations which end with a transplantation (FU) thus have to be completed with synthetic status updates.
-For LSAM, this problem was addressed by matching transplanted patients to non-transplanted patients on expected mortality \citeAC[p.~34]{SRTR2019}, and copying over future status updates from a matched candidate.
-Potential limitations of this approach are that patients were not matched based on other characteristics such as disease groups \citeAC[p.~34]{SRTR2019}, and that transplantation is a dependent censoring mechanism which results in biased predictions of expected mortality.
+For LSAM, this problem was addressed by matching transplanted patients to non-transplanted patients on expected mortality, and copying over future status updates from a matched candidate.
+Potential limitations of this approach are that patients were not matched based on other characteristics such as disease groups , and that transplantation is a dependent censoring mechanism which results in biased predictions of expected mortality.

-To address these limitations, we implemented a procedure for the ELAS simulator which matches transplanted candidates to candidates still at risk based on their expected \textit{counterfactual} mortality risk and on other characteristics (such as HU status, age, and type of liver disease).
-In predicting this counterfactual mortality, we correct for dependent censoring by transplantation with inverse probability censoring weighting by modifying a procedure proposed by Tayob and Murray \citeAC{tayobstatistical2017} to impute future survival times from pre-determined landmark times for lung waitlist transplantation candidates.
+To address these limitations, we implemented a procedure for the ELAS simulator which matches transplanted candidates to candidates still at risk based on their expected \emph{counterfactual} mortality risk and on other characteristics (such as HU status, age, and type of liver disease).
+In predicting this counterfactual mortality, we correct for dependent censoring by transplantation with inverse probability censoring weighting by modifying a procedure proposed by Tayob and Murray to impute future survival times from pre-determined landmark times for lung waiting list transplantation candidates.

-Specifically, Tayob and Murray are interested in modelling the 12-month restricted survival time $T^* = \min(T, \tau)$ of transplant candidates, where $T$ is a random variable for the remaining survival time and $\tau$ is the time horizon of interest (12 months in their case).
-Tayob and Murray work with regularly spaced landmark times $j$, and define $T^*_{ij}$ as the $\tau$-restricted remaining survival time of subject $i$ from landmark time $j$.
-With these, Tayob and Murray aim to model the expected mean survival time directly, i.e. model

-A challenge for direct estimation of $\beta$ is that $T^*_{ij}$ is unobserved for most candidates due to censoring, transplantation represents an informative censoring mechanism, and that the $T^*_{ij}$ exhibit correlations over the landmark times $j$.
+Specifically, Tayob and Murray are interested in modelling the 12-month restricted survival time \(T^* = \min(T, \tau)\) of transplant candidates, where \(T\) is a random variable for the remaining survival time and \(\tau\) is the time horizon of interest (12 months in their case).
+Tayob and Murray work with regularly spaced landmark times \(j\), and define \(T^*_{ij}\) as the \(\tau\)-restricted remaining survival time of subject \(i\) from landmark time \(j\).
+With these, Tayob and Murray aim to model the expected mean survival time directly, i.e.~model A challenge for direct estimation of \(\beta\) is that \(T^*_{ij}\) is unobserved for most candidates due to censoring, transplantation represents an informative censoring mechanism, and that the \(T^*_{ij}\) exhibit correlations over the landmark times \(j\).